Knowth Kerbstone K89

 Knowth Stone Age Passage Tomb

 Knowth is a Stone Age Passage Tomb in the Boyne Valley and with Newgrange and Dowth makes up the Brú na Bóinne UNESCO World Heritage Site.
 Knowth is the largest passage tomb of the Brú na Bóinne complex.
 The site consists of a large mound (known as Site 1) and 17 smaller satellite tombs.
-The mound is about 12 metres (40 ft) high and 67 metres (220 ft) in diameter covering about 1 hectare (2.5 acres).
+The mound is about 12 meters (40 ft) high and 67 meters (220 ft) in diameter covering about 1 hectare (2.5 acres).
 It contains two passages placed along an east-west line and was originally encircled by 127 kerbstones of which 124 are still in place.